• Menu

 Captain Ulysses recommends two day-trips in particular:

-🚐 Multi-day tours in the Peloponnese 🚐
+🚐 Multi-day trips in the Peloponnese 🚐

 To discover the emblematic landmarks of the Peloponnese without having to worry about organizing your trip, the Captain recommends opting for a multi-day trip.
-Transportation, hotel stays, the services of a guide and entrance fees to tourist sites are all included.

 Opening times of the ancient site of Mycenae